 By: Rhonda Azar

 If six months ago you were to ask NYU sophomore James Tebele about coffee beans and the restaurant industry, he would know little to nothing.
 Ask him now, and he’ll give you an earful, as the 19-year-old is now the owner and founder of Goldbrew NYC, a local New York City coffee shop, which prides itself on quality coffee and a luxurious customer experience.
-The retail company began in the kitchen of Tebele’s summer home in Deal, New Jersey, and soon expanded into a shop located on Norwood Ave, in the heart of a spectacular summer enclave.
+The retail company began in the kitchen of Tebele’s summer home in Deal, New Jersey, and soon expanded into a shop located on Norwood Ave, in the heart of spectacular summer enclave.
 It was the place to grab an iced coffee and have a good time, according to a handful of his customers.

 Just two weeks ago, Goldbrew NYC celebrated the grand opening of their new location at 11 Bond Street in the SoHo district of Manhattan.
 This is most definitely something Tebele never would have dreamed of.
 Thanks to an incredibly positive mindset, delicious tasting coffee, and the tons of moral support for small businesses during these unprecedented times, Goldbrew NYC is now firmly planted on the road to success.
-After sitting home on coronavirus lockdown “duty” for months, not to mention a canceled summer internship at a prominent tech firm, Tebele was yearning for a start-up, something creative and profitable that would satisfy a wide summer audience.
+After sitting home on coronavirus lockdown “duty” for months, not to mention a cancelled summer internship at a prominent tech firm, Tebele was yearning for a start-up, something creative and profitable that would satisfy a wide summer audience.
 “What better than a nice cold iced coffee on a hot day,” Tebele explains.

 With help from a cousin familiar with the coffee business and its housekeeping, Tebele soon got started brewing, and after many trial and error runs, he perfected the recipe.
-At the beginning of July, Tebele first started selling bottles of cold brew online through Instagram direct messages but felt that the company had the potential for a successful storefront.
+At the beginning of July, Tebele first started selling bottles of cold brew online through Instagram direct messages, but felt that the company had the potential for a successful storefront.

 Tebele met with a real estate agent and visited a few potential sites, until one of them hit the jackpot, quite literally.
 The rent for the space, which served as a nail salon before COVID struck, was perfectly reasonable for a young man like himself.
 “The space was quite big at first sight,” explains the 19-year-old, “but we had some amazing ideas on how to design it”.